top of page

 Editorial Intern

-Later, when I started reading cases of art theft, I noticed the same emotional logic from the offenders themselves.
-These weren’t violent criminals.
-They spoke about the artworks with love, reverence, even entitlement.
-They weren’t stealing; they insisted they were rescuing, preserving, and protecting.
-The harm was minimized, reframed, or explained away through stories that made the act feel less like a crime and more like a necessity.
+Later, as I read about art theft cases, I noticed a similar emotional logic from the offenders.
+These individuals weren’t violent criminals.
+They spoke about the artworks with love, reverence, and even entitlement.
+They insisted they weren’t stealing; they were rescuing, preserving, and protecting.
+The harm was minimized, reframed, or explained away through narratives that made the act feel less like a crime and more like a necessity.

-It wasn’t that the crimes were equivalent.
-They weren’t.
-The rationalizations used by the public in one context and by the offenders in another bore a resemblance.
-Once emotion entered the picture, the clarity of harm began to shift.
-That pattern of harm being softened by narrative is something I keep returning to.
+It’s important to clarify that the crimes aren’t equivalent.
+They differ significantly.
+However, the rationalizations used by the public in one context and by offenders in another bear a resemblance.
+Once emotion enters the picture, the clarity of harm begins to shift.
+This pattern of harm being softened by narrative is something I keep returning to.
 Not because the situations are the same, but because the way people process them often is.

-But what stays with me is the quiet desperation.
+What stays with me is the quiet desperation.
 A yearning so profound that admiration turns into appropriation.
 In these stories, beauty becomes both justification and motive.
-And while the object may be unique, the impulse is not.
+While the object may be unique, the impulse is not.

 Yet, we hesitate to condemn.
 Maybe because, at some quiet level, we understand the feeling: to look at something beautiful and feel it belongs to you, not as a commodity, but as a piece of yourself you never knew was missing.
 That doesn’t make the act less selfish.
 But it does make it more human.